Enrichment

 After all the planning, we ended up with a selection of easy to implement, use and monitor activities to enrich all of the species (over 25!) at the sanctuary.
 Many of the materials needed can be saved from the trash (yogurt cups make the perfect size bloodcicle to fit through our cages).
 We modified projects that required purchasing items to use things that were cheap and easily available.
 For example, a project that intrigued us was to cut holes in a gourd and stuff it with liverwurst.
 Gourds are seasonal and can be expensive, so we modified the activity to use potatoes.
 An apple corer is used lengthwise on the potato, and then the left over center can be used to either plug the potato, adding a level of difficulty to the activity, or the center is rolled in sweet basil and pumpkin spice and given to our Geoffroy’s cats (Felis geoffroyi).
 The Geoffroy’s have shown much more response to olfactory stimulation than any other toy or food.

-Big Cat Rescue houses approximately 100 animals on 69 acres.
+Big Cat Rescue housed approximately 100 animals on 69 acres at the time of this writing.
 With volunteers undertaking the daily workload, starting an enrichment program seemed impossible.
 But with careful planning before implementation and the open communication of the database, we have logged hundreds enrichment activities and have seen wonderful reactions from all of our animals.
 Now that the initial hurdles have been conquered, we are taking steps to implement some of the more labor-intense enrichment activities previously discarded.

 By Jessica Hosford